-Swimming in the ocean or one of South Carolina’s lakes and rivers is an excellent outdoor activity for the whole family and a great way to cool off during the hot summer months.
-However, outdoor activities in a natural waterbody can pose some risks, so it’s important to be aware of safety guidance to protect yourself and others.
+Swimming in the ocean or one of South Carolina’s lakes and rivers is a great way to cool off during the hot summer months.
+However, outdoor activities in a natural waterbody can pose some risks, so it’s important to be aware of steps you can take to protect yourself and others.

-Natural waterbodies aren’t chemically treated like swimming pools, so the risk of coming into contact with potentially harmful bacteria, viruses and other organisms is always a potential.
-SCDES performs regular testing of our state’s ocean water, lakes and rivers to help monitor water quality to keep you informed.
+Natural waterbodies aren’t chemically treated like swimming pools, so there is always a risk of coming into contact with potentially harmful bacteria, viruses and other organisms.
+The health effects from exposure to these bacteria, viruses and other organisms can vary greatly.
+SCDES performs regular testing of our state’s ocean water, lakes and rivers for certain bacteria and viruses to help monitor water quality to keep you informed.
 Learn more below.

 • whether lifeguards are on duty